La Crosse County, Wisconsin: Politics

 La Crosse County has voted for the Democratic nominee in every presidential election since 1988.
 The Milwaukee Journal Sentinel ranked La Crosse County as one of Wisconsin's most Democratic counties.
 As a result of the 2020 presidential election, La Crosse County continued its Democratic trend by about 4% with a 13% lead over Republicans.
 In the 2022 United States elections Democrats won every contested race in La Crosse County and flipped the Sheriff's race for the first time in recent history.

 La Crosse County is within the Wisconsin State Senate district 32, represented by Brad Pfaff (D).
-It also contains Wisconsin State Assembly districts 95 Jill Billings (D) and 94 Steve Doyle (D).
+It also contains Wisconsin State Assembly districts 94 Steve Doyle (D), 95 Jill Billings (D), and 96 Tara Johnson (D).
 Democrats also hold a majority of seats on the La Crosse County Board of Supervisors.